emammounqer/data-structures-and-algorithms/linked_list/README.md

     You have access to the Node class and all the properties on the Linked List class as well as the methods created in previous challenges.

+- zip lists

+    arguments: 2 linked lists
+    returns a linked list with the two linked lists zipped together into one so that the nodes alternate between the two lists and return a reference to the head of the zipped list.

 ## Approach & Efficiency

 | Method | Time | Space |